 Line of Business applications are often bespoke, business-critical apps which influence local productivity and rely heavily on availability and performance.
 Traditional performance and security mixed with modern readiness creates systems with the potential to disrupt and differentiate.

-Many organisations will have use cases for physical, virtual, and public cloud servers and even serverless computing.
-Updating and consolidating management tools is critical to ensuring efficiency.
+Many organisations will have use cases for physical, virtual, public cloud servers and even serverless computing.
+With many different clusters and with many different applications running on them, management and security is key.

-Although the majority of applications will likely have been virtualised, many are held back by compatibility, availability, or performance concerns.
+Although most applications can be run on virtualised platforms, many are held back by compatibility, availability, or performance concerns.
 Some legacy systems are also heavily customised or are only compatible with previous-generation hardware.

 Databases often contain the crown jewels of the business.
 Performance and security are an absolute necessity.

-Primary storage refers to production data that is typically of greatest concern in terms of security, performance, and availability.
+Primary storage is the place to store your production data, which is typically of greatest concern in terms of security, performance, reliability and availability.

 Software as a Service are applications which are consumed on demand from a publicly-hosted platform.
 They include tools like Office 365, HR, CRM, and Expenses platforms which require little customisation and do not differentiate.

-Archive data often needs to be retained to meet legal regulations.
-It has typically been considered no more than a large set of low-value data which is infrequently accessed, but big data and analytics are helping unlock the potential held in the archives.
+Archive data often needs to be retained for e-discovery.
+Typically, it has been considered no more than a contingency plan, unlikely to be accessed, but big data and analytics are helping unlock the potential held in the archives.

 Web Apps are a prime example of how businesses can thrive in the cloud.
 They often require frequent development, have seasonal customer access demands, and contain little sensitive data, making them ideally suited to off-premises storage.

-PaaS provides the services that can include databases, web and container based services whereby the infrastructure and core application is provided as part of a fully managed service by the cloud provider and the organisations uses the service provided to meet the requirement of the service or application demand.
+PaaS provides services where both the infrastructure and core application are provided as part of a fully managed service, including databases, web, and container-based services.
 This is a useful model as in many cases you pay for the transaction usage.

 Remote users often create a large management overhead, as businesses need to meet the complexities of the ‘any device, any app, anywhere’ user.